Kefir or kephir is a fermented milk drink made with kefir grains, originally from the Caucasus Mountains.

 However, kefir has the added benefits of probiotics.

-And as you can read above, due to the low concentration of lactose, may be tolerated well by those who are lactose intolerant. (though suggest to consult your doctor first)
+And as you can read above, due to the low concentration of lactose, it is often tolerated well by those who are lactose intolerant.

 Probiotics are known as ‘friendly bacteria’ that can ease IBS/IBD symptoms such as bloating and digestive distress.